 This approval marks the finalisation of the Queensland Mental Health, Drug and Alcohol Strategic Plan 2014–2019 and associated action plans.

 To continue to make progress towards achieving better outcomes for Queenslanders, the Commission commenced reviewing the statewide strategic plan in February 2017.

-Through forums and responses to discussion papers, we have heard from over 250 people across the state.
+Through forums and responses to discussion papers, we heard from over 250 people across the state.

 We engaged with people with lived experience, their families, carers and support people as well as front-line providers at forums held in Cairns, Townsville, Mount Isa, Rockhampton, Brisbane, Logan, Ipswich and Toowoomba.